 Healthy sleep is vital to the growth and health of your child.
 While some babies are born being great sleepers, most have to learn how at some point in some way.
 There are several options in sleep training.
 One such method is cry it out.
 When it comes to using the cry it out (CIO) method for sleep training, there are basically two options.
 One is "graduated extinction"--also known as Ferber.
 This method means that you will go in at some point during the crying to attempt to re-soothe the baby and then leave.
 The other option is extinction.
 This means you put baby down and do not go back in for any soothing.

 On the surface, extinction appears to be harsher than graduated extinction.
 Indeed, using graduated extinction is usually easier on the parent than an extinction method.
-In his book Healthy Sleep Habits, Happy Child (affiliate link), Dr. Weissbluth states, "While appearing harsh, it is my impression that the total amount of crying with "Extinction" is less than with "Graduated Extinction" because success occurs faster" (page 211).
+This post contains affiliate links.
+In his book Healthy Sleep Habits, Happy Child, Dr. Weissbluth states, "While appearing harsh, it is my impression that the total amount of crying with "Extinction" is less than with "Graduated Extinction" because success occurs faster" (page 211).
 I am in agreeance with this impression.

 The Pros of the Extinction Method